stelioshalk/ETL-pipeline-for-I94-immigration-data/README.md

 - From which countries travelers originate?
 - The correlation between country of origin and visa type.

+The pipeline could be automated by calling the new_etl.py python script.
+The script will create all staging and model tables and load them with data after applying appropriate filters.
+Configuration settings have to be saved in the dl.cfg file.

 # The Data sets
 ## I-94 Dataset